top of page

 Scientific name: Aegolius ridgwayi

-Name in English: Unspotted Saw-whet Owl
+English name: Unspotted Saw-whet Owl

-Common names in Spanish: Lechucita Parda, Lechucita de Alfaro, Mochuelo Moreno
+Common names in Spanish: Lechucita Parda, Lechucita de Alfaro, Mochuelo Moreno.

 First collection

-The USWO was first collected in 1903 at Cerro La Candelaria - near Escazú - by Costa Rican naturalist Anastasio Alfaro, who was founder and director of the National Museum of Costa Rica (1887)for many years.
+The USWO was first collected in 1903 at Cerro La Candelaria - near Escazú - by Costa Rican naturalist Anastasio Alfaro, who was founder and director of the National Museum of Costa Rica (1887) for many years.

 Head and upper region uniformly brown